lobneroO/PersonalRunningOrderTool/README.md

 The export can be done in any file format you want to, as it is just a text file of band names separated by commas.
 However, the default will be ".prot" such that you can easily see that it belongs to PRO.

+# Releases
+The releases are created on Arch Linux, since that is what I use.
+I assume the Linux executable will work on any distribution, but I cannot test this at the moment.

+For Windows, I create the .exe file in wine, so some things may fail or some differences my go unnoticed by me.
+It should work for the most part, but you can run the script directly in python or create your own executable if it doesn't.
+If you notice an error that would prevent Windows execution, please do share.

+Both Linux and Windows executables are created with [PyInstaller](https://pyinstaller.org/en/stable/).

 # Usage
 The usage is fairly simple.
 First you create a line up .csv file, which you will then import.
 You can then choose to save the line up for your event as a .pdf, or first select bands to mark before saving.